AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 You will construct schemas, datasets, and audiences as you work through examples of re-engagement scenarios.
 You will also discover the features needed to set up the example journeys in [!DNL Adobe Journey Optimizer] and those needed to create paid media advertisements in destinations.
 This guide uses examples of re-engaging customers in the use case journeys outlined below:

-* **Re-engagement scenario** - Target customers who have abandoned product browsing on both the website and mobile app.
+* **Abandoned product browse scenario** - Target customers who have abandoned product browsing on both the website and mobile app.
 * **Abandoned cart scenario** - Target customers who have placed products in the cart but have not yet been purchased on both the website and mobile app.
 * **Order confirmation scenario** - Focus on product purchases made through the website and mobile app.